OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployments-faq.md

 ## Is Licensing Affected By the Number of Tenants I Have? {#Multi-tenantdeploymentsFAQ-IslicensingaffectedbythenumberoftenantsIhave?}

-No, you can create an unlimited number of tenants without any impact on licensing in **Octopus 3.x**.
+No, you can create an unlimited number of tenants without any impact on licensing.

 ## Can I Provide Third-party Self-service Sign In, So My Tenants Can Manage Their Own Deployments? {#Multi-tenantdeploymentsFAQ-CanIprovide3rd-partyself-servicesignin,somytenantscanmanagetheirowndeployments?}